dfirsec/image_downloader/README.md

 I created this script as a method to download image files from forums that I visit.
 A few tests have demostrated that the script is generally successful across other "basic" websites -- website coding complexity may pose issues extracting image links.

 Basically, the script parses tags that contain potential links to image files and passes the results to a downloader.
-The script is a bit crude, but I will optimize it to increase code efficiency.
+The script is a bit crude.
+Expect updates to optimize code efficiency.

 Files created by script: